Diamond Sunrise

 Requirements:

-• Elected by the High Council (all Level 6 or higher members) from among Level 7 or higher members
+• Elected by the High Council (all Level 6 or higher members in active standing) from among Level 7 or higher members

 • Requires 2/3 majority to elect